Hike Over 740 Miles of Trails

 Unlike some National Parks, Glacier does not allow snowmobiling.
 But there are plenty of winter activities for visitors to partake in.
-Snowshoeing and cross-country skiingare great ways to explore the park’s interior during winter months, even if road access is somewhat limited due to snowfall.
+Snowshoeing and cross-country skiing are great ways to explore the park’s interior during the winter months, even if road access is somewhat limited due to snowfall.
 The park service maintains a fantastic interactive guide to cross-country skiing trails in Glacier National Park.

 Visiting Glacier National Park

 Glacier National Park is open all year, but seasonal weather has a strong impact on what services and activities are available to visitors.
 Snow is a constant consideration for travelers and park rangers alike.
 But while snowfall does lead to road closures, especially along the alpine sections of Going-to-the-Sun Road, portions of the park’s main thoroughfare remain open year-round.